bestinslot-xyz/OPI/README.md

 OPI uses a fork of **ord 0.9.0** with minimal changes to maintain compatibility with base layer rules.
 Also, OPI is built with **modularity** in mind.
 The main indexer indexes all text/json inscriptions and modules can extend it with different meta-protocols.
 All modules in OPI have been built with **reorg protection**.

-Currently OPI has modules for **brc-20** and **bitmaps**, we'll add new modules over time.
+Currently OPI has modules for **BRC-20** and **Bitmap**, we'll add new modules over time.
 Pull Requests are welcomed for other meta-protocols.

-## Main Meta-protocol Indexer
+## Main Meta-Protocol Indexer

-**Meta-protocol indexer** sits in the core of OPI.
+**Meta-Protocol indexer** sits in the core of OPI.
 It indexes **all json/text inscriptions** and their **first 2 transfers**.
 Transfer limit can be changed via `INDEX_TX_LIMIT` variable in ord fork.
 This limit has been added since there are some UTXO's with a lot of inscription content and their movement floods transfers tables.
-Also, base indexing of most protocols only needs first two transfers.
-BRC-20 becomes invalid after 2 hops, bitmap and SNS validity is calculated at inscription time, etc.
+Also, base indexing of most protocols only needs the first two transfers.
+BRC-20 becomes invalid after 2 hops, bitmap and SNS validity is calculated at inscription time.

 ## BRC-20 Indexer / API

 **BRC-20 Indexer** is the first module of OPI.
 It follows the official protocol rules hosted [here](https://layer1.gitbook.io/layer1-foundation/protocols/brc-20/indexing).
-BRC-20 Indexer saves all historical balance changes and all brc-20 events.
+BRC-20 Indexer saves all historical balance changes and all BRC-20 events.

 In addition to indexing all events, it also calculates a block hash and cumulative hash of all events for easier db comparison.
 Here's the pseudocode for hash calculation:
 ```python